sservaes/RepData_PeerAssessment2/PA2.md

 ##  HURRICANE  2741410000
 ```

-The highest amount of injuries and fatalities combined were seen in the following 3 weather types:
+The highest amount of total costs were seen in the following 3 weather types:

 ```r